Searchbreed

 See Wisdom Panel

-Norwegian Elkhound questions, answered
+Norwegian Elkhound questions, answered.

-How long do Norwegian Elkhounds live?
+How long do Norwegian Elkhounds live?+

 Norwegian Elkhounds typically live 12-15 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Norwegian Elkhounds get?
+How big do Norwegian Elkhounds get?+

 Adult Norwegian Elkhounds typically weigh 48-55 lbs and stand 19.5-20.5 inches at the shoulder.
 That makes them a medium breed.

-How much exercise does a Norwegian Elkhound need?
+How much exercise does a Norwegian Elkhound need?+

 Norwegian Elkhounds are a high-activity breed.
 Plan on 60-120 minutes of vigorous exercise per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Norwegian Elkhounds commonly have?
+What health problems do Norwegian Elkhounds commonly have?+

 Norwegian Elkhounds are most prone to: hip dysplasia, progressive retinal atrophy, Fanconi syndrome, hypothyroidism, sebaceous cysts.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Norwegian Elkhounds hard to groom?
+Are Norwegian Elkhounds hard to groom?+

 Norwegian Elkhounds need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-What should I feed a Norwegian Elkhound?
+What should I feed a Norwegian Elkhound?+

-Scandinavian moose hunter. ~1,000-1,300 kcal/day.
+Scandinavian moose hunter.
+Calorie needs vary with size, age, neuter status, and activity.
 Hardy breed with efficient metabolism.
 Key nutrients to look for: omega-3, high-quality protein.

-Are Norwegian Elkhounds good for first-time owners?
+Are Norwegian Elkhounds good for first-time owners?+

 Norwegian Elkhounds are generally suitable for first-time owners with basic commitment.
 They're bold, playful, loyal.
 Plan for consistent training from day one.

-Ask Barkly about your Norwegian Elkhound
+Ask Searchbreed about your Norwegian Elkhound

 Get personalized answers about food, health, and care.